 Helping your children understand why their grandparent is struggling with Alzheimer’s can be tough.
 There are times when they might feel confused or even frightened by this new phase in the family, but finding ways to make sure that your kids and your loved one spend quality time together is important, and games could be an excellent way to accomplish this and help everyone feel more connected.

 You should not shield your children from their grandparent’s diagnosis; rather, help them to embrace the relationship – kids love to spend time with their grandparents, and one of the best ways that they both can grow closer to one another is to play games.
 There are several indoor and outdoor activities grandparents and grandchildren can enjoy together, even if your loved one is suffering from dementia.
-Here are some of the best ones around:
+Here are some games for grandparents to play with their grandchildren: